J. Grant Albrecht

-Johnathan Grant Albrecht (born May 22, 1966) is an American actor.
-He performs on Broadway, film, and television.
-As a voice actor, he can be heard in animation, commercials, and video games.
+Johnathan Grant Albrecht (born May 22, 1966) is an American Broadway, TV, and film actor.
+His voice acting work can also be heard in animation, commercials, and video games.
 Albrecht also works as a motivational speaker and speechwriter.

 Education

-Albrecht was a graduate of Carnegie Mellon University.
+Albrecht was a graduate of Carnegie Mellon University, majoring in acting.

 Career

 In film, he had minor roles in Voodoo Dawn, S.W.A.T. and played Jacques Chirac in the biographical film W..
 In television, he made various guest appearances in Law & Order, Walker, Texas Ranger, Touched by an Angel, Just Shoot Me!, Malcolm in the Middle, The Guardian, ER, Brothers & Sisters, Criminal Minds, In Plain Sight, Rizzoli & Isles, and Notorious.
 On Broadway, he performed at Circle in the Square Theatre in a production of The Devil's Disciple, directed by Stephen Porter and The Shadow Box, directed by Jack Hofsiss.

 Voice acting

-In film, he performed additional voice over work for The Jungle Book 2, Cowboy Bebop: The Movie, Tom and Jerry: The Fast and the Furry, Dante's Inferno: An Animated Epic, Happy Feet and Hellboy: Blood and Iron.
-In television, he did voice work in animated television series such as Oswald, Justice League, All Grown Up!, My Life as a Teenage Robot, Higglytown Heroes and Yukikaze.
+In film, he performed additional voice over work for The Jungle Book 2, Cowboy Bebop: The Movie, Tom and Jerry: The Fast and the Furry, Dante's Inferno: An Animated Epic, Happy Feet, and Hellboy: Blood and Iron.
+In television, he did voice work in animated television series such as Oswald, Justice League, All Grown Up!, My Life as a Teenage Robot, Higglytown Heroes, and Yukikaze.
 In video games, he was most notable for voicing Crypto in Destroy All Humans!.